 A good color palette is one that burns itself into your mind.
 So that even when you close your eyes it’s there, lingering like phosphenes or the memory of an ex-lover.

 Your brand deserves this sort of recognition.
 It can be difficult, though, to arrange a color palette that will resonate with customers.
-In this article, we’ll take a look at a few things that you should consider when choosing your brand’s color palette and how to keep consistent across all of your branded materials and product labels.
+In this article, we’ll take a look at a few things that you should consider when choosing a color palette for your brand and how to keep it consistent across all of your branded materials and online custom labels.